diegoclair/goswag/README.md

 Goswag is [MIT licensed](./LICENSE).

 ### TODO:
-- Create ReadmeDocs
-- Gin does not implement the method Match or Any from gin, because there are no way (yet) to define the same (summary,responses,bodies) for all methods
+- NewGin() does not implement the method Match or Any from gin, because there are no way (yet) to define the same (summary,responses,bodies) for all methods